Local roofers look to give back this Christmas

 “My business partner (Thomas Critcher) and I felt like God has blessed us so much this year with work, it’s only fitting for us to give back,” Ashley Hull, owner of Providence Roofs, said.

-The company have built a collection form on their website that allows users to submit information about someone who they think are most in need.
+The company has built a collection form on their website that allows users to submit information about someone who they think is most in need.
 To nominate someone visit providenceroofs.com/2021-free-roof-giveaway/.

 (0) comments